OpenCollarTeam/opencollarteam.github.io/docs/Outfits.md

 - *Wearer* when checked, gives the wearer access to Outfits.
 On by default.
 - *Group* when checked, gives the set group access to Outfits.
 Off by default.
 - *Public* when checked, gives public access to Outfits.
 Off by default.
 **Jail** when checked, limits the Outfits change to defined Outfits folders.
 On by default.
-When unchecked, it will allow Otufts to browse the entire `#RLV` folder.
+When unchecked, it will allow Outfits to browse the entire `#RLV` folder.
 **Strip All** when checked, allows Outfits to strip any worn items not in your locked core.
 When unchecked, Outfits can only strip items that are included in another defined Outfits folder.
 ## Browse
 In this menu collar users can select Outfits to dress the wearer.